davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.fraction/index.md

 #### Arithmetic Operations (Inputting Other Fractions!)
 Now that we have the basics down, we can finally implement add, subtract, multiply, and divide!
 Before diving in, you must ensure that only the current fraction can change from calling one of these functions.
 The *other* fraction that you're inputting to add, subtract, etc., must remain unchanged.

-Okay, let's get to writing the last four methods!

 - Let's first write `add()`, which accepts a single `Fraction` object to add to the current one.
 This method does not return a value.
 If one of the fractions is *undefined*, then take no action.
 Otherwise, you need to ensure that both fractions' denominators agree.
 If they already are equal, then simply add the *other* numerator to the current one, and you're done.
 If they don't agree, then you need to multiply their denominators together.
 Then multiply the current numerator by the *other* fraction's denominator.
 Then multiply the other fraction's numerator with the current fraction's denominator and add that sum to your current numerator.

 - Now start working on `minus()`, which accepts a single `Fraction` object to subtract from the current one.
 You can go about this in similar fashion to `add()`, and that's totally fine, but do you need to do all that work again?
 Isn't subtraction just adding a fraction that's been  *negated*?